SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 1. **Hyperparameter-Free Operation**: Unlike methods requiring learning rates, momentum coefficients, or trust region radii, QQN adapts automatically to problem characteristics without problem-specific tuning parameters.
    While implementation details such as 1D solver tolerances exist, these are standard numerical parameters rather than algorithm-specific hyperparameters requiring problem-dependent tuning.
+   While implementation details such as 1D solver tolerances exist, these are standard numerical parameters rather than algorithm-specific hyperparameters requiring problem-dependent tuning.

 2. **Guaranteed Descent**: The path construction ensures descent from any starting point, eliminating convergence failures common in quasi-Newton methods.

 3. **Simplified Implementation**: By reducing to one-dimensional optimization, we avoid complex line search procedures while maintaining theoretical guarantees.

 Equally important, we address a critical gap in optimization research: the lack of rigorous empirical evaluation standards.
 Many published results suffer from:

 We demonstrate the importance of rigorous empirical evaluation in optimization research by providing a comprehensive benchmarking framework.
 Our framework establishes new standards for meaningful algorithm comparison through: